-According to a Salesforce study, 92% of all customer interactions happen over business phone calls.
+According to a Salesforce study, 92% of all customer interactions happen over business calls.

-Then why do people feel so uncomfortable on phone calls?
+So, why is it that people feel so uncomfortable on the phone!

-To help ease your call anxiety, I put together a list of steps for you to follow to feel more comfortable when making phone calls:
+To help ease your calling anxieties, I put together a list of steps for you to follow to feel more

-For a call, this means sitting down, writing a script, and figuring out what exactly you are asking from the customer.
+For a call, this means sitting down, writing a script, and figuring out what exactly you are asking from the person you are calling.
 Are you calling to make a sale?
 Get feedback?
 Build a relationship?
-Clearly defining the goal prior to making the call will help to cultivate the conversation.
+Clearly defining the goal of the call prior to making the call will help you to cultivate the conversation.

 Tip: Writing down the main idea and other key points you would like to discuss is a great way to ensure that all important information gets covered during the call.
 Check the points off as you go, but be sure to feel comfortable improvising and shortening that list if need be.